martinthomson/draft-steele-spice-transparency-tokens/draft-steele-transparency-tokens.md

 There must be at least one way of extending the well known terminology associated with the credential format, to support industry use cases.

-The core operations of issuance, presentation and verification must be defined in a specification with privacy and security properties.
+The core operations of issuance, presentation and verification must be defined in a specification with privacy and security considerations.

-There must be clear defintions of the forms of credentials supported by the format, and the privacy and security considerations associated with each form.
+There must be clear definitions of the forms of credentials supported by the format, and the privacy and security considerations associated with each form.

 ## Issued Credential